 You can often do simple things yourself to ease an itchy bottom (anus).
-See a GP if the itching doesn't stop.
+See a GP if the itching does not stop.

 How to ease an itchy bottom yourself

-- do not wipe your bottom after pooing – instead, wash with water or pat clean with moist toilet paper, then pat dry
+do not wipe your bottom after pooing – wash it with water or pat it clean with moist toilet paper, then pat dry

-- do not scratch – if you can't stop, keep fingernails short and wear cotton gloves at night
+do not scratch – if you cannot stop, keep your fingernails short and wear cotton gloves at night

 A pharmacist can help with an itchy bottom